Bit-Nation/Pangea-website/purchase-agreement.md

 ---
 layout: legal
 title: Purchase Agreement
-updated: March 19, 2018
+updated: June 1, 2018
 disclaimer: Please read these terms of token sale carefully.
 If you do not agree to these terms of sale, do not purchase tokens.
 ---

-# Bitnation PAT Token Sale Agreement
+# Bitnation XPAT Token Sale Agreement

 This agreement is made by and between **This agreement is made by and between BITNATION AMERICAS LTD. Belize city, Newtown Barracks, Marina Towers, Suite 508.
 Reg. number: 170.093** (the Company) and the Participant.

 The Participant and the Company are herein referred collectively as the "Parties".

-If an individual, Participant is at least 18 years old and of sufficient legal age and capacity to purchase BITNATION PAT tokens.
+If an individual, Participant is at least 18 years old and of sufficient legal age and capacity to purchase BITNATION XPAT tokens.

 If a legal person, Participant is duly organized, validly existing and in good standing under the laws of its domiciliary jurisdiction and each jurisdiction where it conducts business.

 BITNATION is developing PANGEA software, a decentralised jurisdiction for the peer-to-peer creation, arbitration and enforcement of agreements, built as an intuitive mobile chat application, as further described in BITNATION White Paper.

-By purchasing BITNATION PAT Tokens from the Company during the Sale Period, you will be bound by these Terms and all terms incorporated by reference.
+By purchasing BITNATION XPAT Tokens from the Company during the Sale Period, you will be bound by these Terms and all terms incorporated by reference.
 If you have any questions regarding these terms, please contact Company at
 [info@bitnation.co](mailto:info@bitnation.co).

 The Company and the Participant agree as follows: